CarlGao4/Muse-Sounds/status.md

 These SFZ files are **NOT** standard and should be modified before using in other software.

 Instruments in *italic* means that some SFZ files are not extracted.
 See below [SFZ files failed to extract or convert](#sfz-files-failed-to-extract-or-convert) for more information.
+The number comes after the instrument name is the the count of unextracted SFZ files.

 - [ ] Muse Brass `0.4.4`
   - [ ] Bass Trombone